 I swear to Heaven that if I could instantly retract the lie which exonerates me and tell the truth which incriminates me without blackening myself still further by this recantation, I would do so with all my heart, but the shame of thus being caught in the act is a further obstacle to honesty and I feel genuine repentance without daring to make amends.
 (Rousseau 1984, 74)

-As previously stated, we must distinguish between shame as an emotion vital to the development of a healthy conscience and shaming, which is an ancient and reprehensible social act.
+As previously stated, we must distinguish between shame as an emotion vital to the development of a moral conscience and shaming, which is an ancient and reprehensible social act.
 In most social systems, shaming is triggered by an individual’s disobedience to social norms.
 Obedience is perceived as the highest of virtues, while disobedience is the worst of sins.
 The individual feels shame and fear while performing the act of disobedience.
-At the basis of these emotions, according to Fromm is the Christian education that interprets man’s disobedience to God as the single act that corrupted him and his seed so fundamentally that he could only be saved by divine grace (Fromm 2010).
+At the basis of these emotions, as we’ve seen in the Biblical text as the religious cornerstone of Western culture, lies the Christian education that interprets man’s disobedience to God as the single act that corrupted him and his seed so fundamentally that he could only be saved by divine grace (Fromm 2010).

+Shame and Shaming in the Digital Age

 In our current era, with social networks continuing to expand, giving every individual access to a pulpit from which he can express his opinions and determine the fate of a person or a company for better or for worse, the phenomenon of shaming has returned to center stage, this time in a more widespread, viral and global fashion than ever before.
-Society necessitates shame as a personal emotion based on free will and morality; however it is a great shame when society begins to shame publically, ruthlessly and violently, in the absence of human respect and compassion, just as the fanatical preachers did in the thirteenth century Church.
+This phenomenon, as the genealogy shows, is nothing new.
+Society necessitates shame as a personal emotion based on free will and morality; however it is a great shame when society begins to shame publicly, ruthlessly and violently, in the absence of human respect and compassion, just as the fanatical preachers did in the thirteenth century Church.
 These Christian extremists did so in the name of God, and thereby, at least according to Nietzsche, shamed God by their actions (Nietzsche 1974).
-Since, as Nietzsche put it, “God is dead”, our responsibility as a society is even greater.
+There is no denying Nietzsche’s conclusion that since, as he put it, “God is dead”, our responsibility as a society is even greater.
 The idea of God’s death, “Gott ist tot”, first appears in The Gay Science, as spoken by the mad man:

 Have you not heard of that madman who lit a lantern in the bright morning hours. ran to the market place. and cried incessantly: "I seek God!
 I seek God!" -As many of those who did not believe in God were standing around just then, he provoked much laughter.
 Has he got lost? asked one…The madman jumped into their midst and pierced them with his eyes.
 “Whither is God?" he cried; "I will tell you.
 We have killed him-you and I. All of us are his murderers…What were we doing when we unchained this earth from its sun?
 Whither is it moving now?
 Whither are we moving? … Do we not feel the breath of empty space?
-(Nietszche 1974, 181).
+(Nietzsche 1974, 181).